tangerinemarigold/TheLawyerAttorneyISpokeWithCouldNotFigureOutWhatHeHasOnMe_ButTheySaidItsLikelyForgedBCThatHappens/README.md

 im not afraid to pursue it legally, its the right thing to do and i can afford it, its just going to be really annoying to be linked to these lunatics for the rest of my life

+jason's life sucks right now because he has absolutely no idea what im going to do next. that must be an awful day-to-day life, what a loser. hes literally wasting away, stalking and consumed with this whole thing. that's his reality. hes lost already.